sbents/flu-scenario-modeling-hub/previous-rounds/README_round2.md

     real-time model estimates updated weekly during the influenza season.
 The model relies on influenza deaths reported in the hospitals via the flusurvnet system, adjusted for under testing of flu in the hospital and the proportion of deaths occurring outside of the hospital.
 There is no state detail.
-Between October 1-November 26, 2022, it is estimated that 4,500 – 13,000 deaths were due to flu illness or flu-related complications based on the CDC model.
+In the 3 weeks from October 1-22, 2022, it is estimated that [360 people have died](https://www.cdc.gov/flu/spotlights/2022-2023/early-wave-hospitalizations.htm) due to flu illness or flu-related complications.
 We have provided 3 historical seasons of weekly death estimates [for calibration](https://github.com/midas-network/flu-scenario-modeling-hub_resources/blob/main/Rd1_datasets/In-season-National-Burden.csv).
-Further, see here for real-time cumulative estimates, and summary estimates for past seasons.
-A file of weekly cumulative estimates for the 2022-23 season is posted [here](https://github.com/midas-network/flu-scenario-modeling-hub_resources/blob/main/CumulativeDeath/In_season_CDC_burden_estimates_deaths.csv).
+We have also provided 5 weeks of [national cumulative death data for the on-going 2022-23 season](https://github.com/midas-network/flu-scenario-modeling-hub_resources/blob/main/Rd2_datasets/In-season-National-Deaths.csv), as estimated by the CDC model.
+Further, see [here](https://www.cdc.gov/flu/about/burden/preliminary-in-season-estimates.htm) for cumulative estimates at the end of the season for a longer time period.
     * No case target
     * No infection target
     * All targets should be numbers of individuals, rather than rates.